 Fun Fact: Did you know Steve Jobs took a Calligraphy class in college, which inspired his life and work as a designer!
 The inspiration for the famed Apple interface was attributed to this Calligraphy class by Mr. Jobs himself.

-Film is one of the most impactful and ever-pervasive mediums that has the power to inform, influence and inspire.
+Cinema is one of the most impactful and ever-pervasive mediums that have the power to inform, influence and inspire.
 To understand the historical and technical aspects of this medium of communication, IIAD students engaged in a workshop with Cinema Studies Scholar, Vartika Kaul.
 The session helped the students gain perspective about cinema over more than a century and how new narrative techniques and technical enhancements have made film a medium that touches lives like no other.
 The session was especially useful as it helped students understand the value and use of film as a communication medium to reach the target audience.
 Click here to know more about this workshop.

 Fun Fact: Upon completion of this workshop, students at IIAD made films to pay homage to the ‘Haats’ and ‘weekly bazaars’ that form a big part of the ‘Dilli shopping culture.’
-Since then, our students have dabbled in this artform by making films on a myriad thought provoking topics to spread awareness and affect social change.
+Since then, our students have dabbled in this art form by making films on a myriad thought-provoking topics to spread awareness and affect social change.
 Interested to watch?
 Head over to our Campus for a viewing.

 Prof. Tapan Chakraborty, architect and educator par excellence, visited the IIAD campus to talk to the students about the various notions about the self that we have, how we develop them, and how these keep changing during the course of our lives.
 The idea was to build a realization in students about the Dynamic sense of self and appreciating the layers that experiences add to the idea of the self.
 Click here to read more about the workshop.